-Firefighters Rescue Man Trapped Between BART Cars
+Firefighters Rescue Man Trapped Between BART Car and Platform

-Firefighters had to rescue a man who had become trapped between two BART cars at 24th and Mission streets Wednesday evening.
+Firefighters had to rescue a man who had become trapped between a BART car and the platform Wednesday night.

 Around 6:30 p.m., the first responders found the man pinned and only semi-conscious.
 By 6:44 p.m., firefighters reported the man had been extracted and was being transported to a hospital trauma center in serious condition.

-It is unclear how the man became trapped between the cars.
+ABC7 reports firefighters used inflatable airbags to push aside the train cars and extricate the victim.

 A BART spokesperson did not immediately respond to a request for comment, though an automated BART Twitter advisory feed indicated 24th Street station had been closed due to a “major medical emergency.”

 The incident caused systemwide delays, with many East Bay bound passengers stranded at 24th Street.

-Note: This story has been corrected to reflect new information indicating that the victim was trapped between a BART train car and the platform, not two cars.